webxdc/website/src-docs/spec/messenger.md

 Delta Chat developers discuss the unique privacy guarantees of webxdc, and which mitigations messengers using Chromium webviews need to implement to satisfy them.

-### Exposing ratelimits objects to webxdc apps

-If a messenger offers the ["ratelimits" object](ratelimits.md) it SHOULD provide all specified properties, and not just a subset of them.

 ### UI Interactions in Chats

 - Text from `update.info` SHOULD be shown in the chats